- Organization Modeling in Orchestrator

-- Configure the update policy using the options described here.
+- Configure the update policy.

 From the Maintenance tab you are also able to schedule the update to start at a certain time and date to match other maintenance windows in your company.
 You can also set the duration of the maintenance window.
 If the time set for the maintenance window elapses and the update did not start, it is scheduled during the next available interval.

 In the event a user-level policy, a group-level policy, and a machine-level policy apply to the same Robot, the user-level policy takes precedence.